-NOAA's forecasters predict a 70-percent likelihood of 10 to 16 named storms (winds of 39 mph or higher), of which 5 to 9 could become hurricanes (winds of 74 mph or higher), including I to 4 major hurricanes (category 3, 4, or 5; with winds of 111 mph or higher).
-An average hurricane season produces 12 named storms, of which 6 become hurricanes, including 3 major hurricanes.
+For 2019, the National Oceanic and Atmospheric Administration (NOAA) predicts a likely range of 9 to 15 named storms (winds of 39 mph or higher), of which 4 to 8 could become hurricanes (winds of 74 mph or higher), including 2 to 4 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).

 Having a plan and knowing what you and your family are going to do in the event of a major storm will greatly enhance your safety and security.
 I urge you to sit down with your family and develop a family action plan detailing the specific steps you will take in the event of severe weather, to include a potential evacuation.
 Essential personnel will likely be ordered to report to SMTC to assist during an evacuation.
 Family members should have an action plan that takes this into account.
 If a major hurricane threatens, local emergency management officials may order you to leave your home and seek shelter.
 These evacuations can cause a serious emotional and financial drain to our families.
 All military and civilians in receipt of a Government Travel Charge Card (GTCC) have been advised that their GTCC is to only be used by them and for them.
 At a minimum, you should have a credit card and cash reserve set aside to use in the event of one or more evacuations.